-1102A/B Principles of Macroeconomics, Lect.
-3 hrs.; Tutorial 1 hr. (optional); various members of staff.
+1102A/B \ Principles of Macroeconomics, Lect.
+3 hrs.; Tutorial 1 hr. (optional); various

 Available only to students who have one half credit of introductory microeconomics which is being transferred from another university, this class completes the principles of economics complement.
 Consult Department.